Holly Tshimanga

-Holly Christian Tshimanga Kanyinda (born 25 April 1997) is a Belgian footballer who currently plays for Rupel Boom as a striker.
+Holly Christian Tshimanga Kanyinda (born 25 April 1997) is a Belgian footballer who currently plays for Royal Cappellen as a striker.

 Career

 Tshimanga played with Genk as a junior.
 He made his first team debut with K.R.C.
 Genk in the UEFA Europa League on 4 August 2016 against Cork City.

 Personal life

 Born in Belgium to parents of Congolese descent, Holly is the younger brother of Belgium international Derrick Tshimanga.